 Make sure to visit the 'Natural Dyeing' page to check out my Natural Dye Recipe of the Week!

-WHAT'S NEW It's Spring time!
+Please note that Fairy Tale Wool's Etsy shop will be closed from May 25th until June 14th I'll be on a road trip down the US West Coast and I'm hoping to meet as many of you, or your favourite yarn shop or farm, as possible.
+Send me a line and let me know where to go!
+It's Spring time!
 And that means shearing time.
-I've recently added another local breeder to my wonderful group of fleece providers: Karen von Blankenstein and her Huacaya.
+I've recently added another local breeder to my wonderful group of fleece providers: Karen von Blankenstein and her Huacayas.
 Gorgeous fiber that I can't wait to process!

 My friend and felting artist Ursula Bentz and I have just been accepted to our local arts and craft fair Hackett Park, August 18-20.
 So if you are a local or happen to be on the Sunshine Coast, BC, during this time, we'd be delighted to meet you!

-Another round of Phatfiber contributions went out this month, themed 'Cupcakes and Candy'!
-My creation is called 'Whipped Cream and Sprinkles' (see picture below, left, and will be listed on April 19) These are surprise boxes, supporting and promoting small fiber businesses, are an ingenious way for fiber enthusiast to receive samples of beautiful and sometimes one-of-a-kind rolags, art batts, skeins, stitch markers, patterns, buttons, kits and even lovely goodies such as tea, bath crystals, candy, etc.!
+Another round of Phatfiber contributions went out this month, themed 'The Bee's Knees'!
+My creation is called 'A Busy Bee's Perfect World' (see picture below, left, and will be listed later this month) These are surprise boxes, supporting and promoting small fiber businesses, an ingenious way for fiber enthusiast to receive samples of beautiful and sometimes one-of-a-kind rolags, art batts, skeins, stitch markers, patterns, buttons, kits and even lovely goodies such as tea, bath crystals, candy, etc.!
 Take a look at my contributions in the Etsy shop, marked with 'Phatfiber'.